logo image

 The Beach Bar is across the road from the Ship Inn with views over the Harbour, Harbour Beach, Watersports, and Elie Beach Cricket Ground.
 Cricket is played from May to September, mainly Sat & Sun, with games arranged for Low Tides.

-Elie Watersports are situated at the Harbour Beach, a great sheltered location for almost every watersport you can think of, ideal for learning or experienced visitors.
+Elie Watersports are at the Harbour Beach, a great sheltered location for almost every watersport you can think of, ideal for learning or experienced visitors.

 The Harbour has a Marina and Cafe with Boat Trips sometimes available to view scenic Fishing Villages along the coast, and Wildlife such as Seals, Porpoises, and Dolphins.

-Elie Ness Lighthouse is situated at the north end of Elie, just north of the Harbour with a large Car Park.
-There is about a 1 mile walk around the Headland here for the Lady Jane Anstruther Tower and the Lighthouse.
+Elie Ness Lighthouse is at the north end of Elie, just north of the Harbour with a large Car Park.
+There is a 1 mile walk around the Headland here for the Lady Jane Anstruther Tower and the Lighthouse.

 The Lighthouse was completed in 1908.
 Sea Fishing from the rocks at the Lighthouse is popular.

-The Lady Jane Anstruther Tower is situated a few hundred yards north of the Lighthouse.
+The Lady Jane Anstruther Tower is a few hundred yards north of the Lighthouse.
 This Tower was built in 1760 for Lady Jane to change in before going for a swim.
 A bell was rung when she was swimming so locals would keep clear, as Lady Jane was a Naturist.

-Elie Golf Club is situated on the south side of Elie where Elie and Earlsferry join.
+Elie Golf Club is on the south side of Elie where Elie and Earlsferry join.
 This Links Course was founded in 1832.

-Elie Sports Club is situated next to Elie Golf Club with a Nine Hole Golf Course, Putting, Driving Range, Tennis, Bowls and more.
+Elie Sports Club is next to Elie Golf Club with a Nine Hole Golf Course, Putting, Driving Range, Tennis, Bowls and more.

 Chapel Green is on the south side of Earlsferry.
 This is where the Ferry ran from in the 1100s, 7 miles across the Firth of Fourth to North Berwick.
 The Earls of Fife set up the running of the Ferry for Pilgrims traveling from southeastern Scotland to the Shrine of Saint Andrew, at the vast St Andrews Cathedral, 12 miles north.